East Africa Bloc Announces Peace Talks For Eastern DR Congo - UrduPoint

 The seven-nation East African Community (EAC) stated that it would hold a "peace dialogue" on eastern Democratic Republic of Congo on November 21, in the Kenyan capital Nairobi.

-Army sources said the military was engaging the M23 in Mwaro, a village about 20 kilometres (12 miles) north of the important commercial hub of one million people.
+Army sources said the military had engaged the M23 in Mwaro, a village about 20 kilometres (12 miles) north of the important commercial hub of one million people.

 "We woke up to fighting this morning," one army official told AFP.